JoanZapata/base-adapter-helper/README.md

 # Not covered features

-If you need a feature which is not yet covered by BaseAdapterHelper, there is workaround.
+If you need a feature which is not yet covered by BaseAdapterHelper, you can use ```getView(int)``` to retrieve any view in the layout.

 ```java
  @Override